Electroencephalographic field influence on calcium momentum waves: Classical and quantum considerations

-Here, waves of free $ \mathrm{Ca}^{2+} $ ions \cite{Ross2012}, the ions being synchronized into coherent waves by phase coordination in this columnar coherent firing context \cite{Pereira+Furlan2009}, may introduce pulsed-dynamical decoupling, a generalization of the quantum Zeno effect (QZE) and ``bang-bang'' (BB) decoupling, of ions from their environment, promoting long coherence times \cite{Facchi+Lidar+Pascazio2004,Facchi+Pascazio2008,Wu+Wang+Yi2012}, as the system receives $ n $ ``kicks'' during time $ t $,
+Here, waves of free $ \mathrm{Ca}^{2+} $ ions \citep{Ross2012}, the ions being synchronized into coherent waves by phase coordination in this columnar coherent firing context \citep{Pereira+Furlan2009}, may introduce pulsed-dynamical decoupling, a generalization of the quantum Zeno effect (QZE) and ``bang-bang'' (BB) decoupling, of ions from their environment, promoting long coherence times \citep{Facchi+Lidar+Pascazio2004,Facchi+Pascazio2008,Wu+Wang+Yi2012}, as the system receives $ n $ ``kicks'' during time $ t $,

-where the kicks $ U_{k} $ may include interactions with other quantum systems, e.g., other $ \mathrm{Ca}^{2+} $ ions in the same wave.
-Such mechanisms for maintaining coherence are currently investigated in the context of quantum computation \cite{Rego+Santos+Batista2009,Yu+ZaiRong+Wei2012}.
-Distinguishable particles, sometimes even if previously uncorrelated, can exhibit quantum coherence and entanglement via collisions \cite{Benedict+Kovacs+Czirjak2012,Harshman+Singh2008}, e.g., such as collisions via coulomb interactions among ions being synchronously influenced by $ \mathbf{A} $ in $ \mathrm{Ca}^{2+} $ waves.
+where the kicks $ U_{k} $ may include interactions with other quantum systems, e.g., other $ \mathrm{Ca}^{2+} $ ions in the same wave produced in the regenerative processes discussed previously.
+Such mechanisms for maintaining coherence are currently investigated in the context of quantum computation \citep{Rego+Santos+Batista2009,Yu+ZaiRong+Wei2012}.
+Distinguishable particles, sometimes even if previously uncorrelated, can exhibit quantum coherence and entanglement via collisions \citep{Benedict+Kovacs+Czirjak2012,Harshman+Singh2008}, e.g., such as collisions via Coulomb interactions among ions being synchronously influenced by $ \mathbf{A} $ in $ \mathrm{Ca}^{2+} $ waves.
+Some examples demonstrate how environment noise may favor extended entanglement of quantum states \citep{Zhang+Fan2013}.

 In the context of of quantum $ \mathrm{Ca}^{2+} $ waves interacting with $ \mathbf{A} $, while it is straightforward to model many-body Hamiltonians/Lagrangians and wave functions, this issue can only be resolved by experimental verification, e.g., to ascertain the degree of quantum coherence among ions in a $ \mathrm{Ca}^{2+} $ wave.
 There is as yet no experimental evidence as to how this long-time coherence is developed by $ \mathrm{Ca}^{2+} $ waves in vivo.